2004 United States presidential election in New Jersey

 The 2004 United States presidential election in New Jersey took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.
+Democratic nominee John Kerry defeated Republican incumbent President George W. Bush by a 6.68% margin of victory in New Jersey.
+Bush, however, was re-elected to the presidency.

-New Jersey was won by Democratic nominee John Kerry by a 6.7% margin of victory.
-Prior to the election, most news organizations considered it as a state Kerry would win, or a blue state.
-Due to the impact of the September 11, 2001 attacks, however, and Governor James McGreevey's resignation amidst scandal, the state was considered a potentially closer than usual race.
-Polls showed Senator John F. Kerry with a slim lead throughout the campaign and the Republicans invested some campaign funds in the state.
-In the end, Kerry carried New Jersey by a comfortable margin, albeit narrower than usual for a 21st-century Democrat.
+Prior to the election, most news organizations considered New Jersey a blue state that Kerry would win.
+Due to the impact of the September 11, 2001 attacks and Democratic Governor Jim McGreevey's resignation following threats of a sexual harassment lawsuit, political observers believed that the presidential contest in New Jersey would be closer than usual.
+Polls showed Senator John F. Kerry with a slim lead throughout the campaign, and the Republicans invested some campaign funds in the state.